 Each person is a unique, active, and complex being of worth and dignity.
-Human behavior consists of a dynamic interaction between the individual, the environment in which he/she exist and the demands of occupation.
-The individual is holistic in nature and shares with other humans, certain performance skills, patterns, and areas of occupation (activities of daily living, work and productive activities, and play or leisure) across a variety of contexts.
+Human behavior consists of a dynamic interaction between the individual, the environment in which they exist and the demands of occupation.
+The individual is holistic in nature and shares with other humans, certain performance skills, patterns, and areas of occupation across a variety of contexts.
 For each person, engagement in occupation is a unique interplay of client factors, activity demands and performance patterns.
-The engagement in occupation of the individual may be interrupted at any time throughout the lifespan by biological, psychological, social, spiritual, or environmental factors.
+The engagement in occupation of the individual may be interrupted at any time throughout the lifespan by personal and environmental factors (AOTA, 2020)

-Occupational therapy is the art and science of enhancing an individual's overall engagement in occupation by facilitating the development or learning of essential performance component skills, by diminishing or correcting pathology which reduces engagement in occupation, or by promoting and maintaining wellness or balance in areas of occupation.
+Occupational therapy is the art and science of enhancing an individual's overall engagement in occupation by facilitating the development or learning of essential performance component skills, by diminishing or correcting pathology which reduces engagement in occupation, or by promoting and maintaining wellness or balance in areas of occupation in persons, groups, or populations.
 Occupational therapy practitioners use the terms occupation and activity in framing or explaining daily life tasks or pursuits.
 Occupations are activities that bring meaning to the daily lives of individuals, families, communities, and populations and enable them to participate in society (AOTA, 2017a).
 The term activity differentiates from occupation in that activity describes a more generalized set of tasks or human activities that are goal driven.
 The focus and outcome of occupational therapy are clients' engagement in meaningful occupations that support their participation in life situations (AOTA, 2017a).
 The term occupation is used to indicate the individual's purposeful use of attention, interest, energy, and time to engage and participate in occupational performance areas.
 The primary focus of the profession is the enhancement of the capacity engagement in occupation, occupational therapy practitioners are concerned with factors that promote, influence, or enhance areas in of occupation as well as with those factors that serve as barriers or impediments to the individual's ability to function across the lifespan.